Getting to Know the Cryosphere

 What is the Cryosphere?

-This unit will focus primarily on sea ice (frozen ocean water) and what we will call "land ice" (glaciers, ice shelves, and icebergs).
-Visit the National Snow and Ice Data Center's (NSIDC) All About the Cryosphere page to learn about the components that make up the cryosphere.
+The Climate and the Cryosphere module focuses primarily on sea ice (frozen ocean water) and what we will call "land ice" (glaciers, ice shelves, and icebergs).
+Visit the National Snow and Ice Data Center's (NSIDC) All About the Cryosphere page to read about all the components that make up the cryosphere.
 Then, answer the Checking In questions below.

 Where is the Cryosphere?